PAC$^m$-Bayes: Narrowing the Empirical Risk Gap in the Misspecified Bayesian Regime: Additional Experimental Results

+\autoref{fig:toy_experiments} shows that \pacm\ is able to accurately predict multimodal data even if the posterior, prior, and likelihood are all unimodal.
+To test if this is a result of an effectively more expressive posterior induced by training with the loss, we repeated this experiment, but using an explicitly multimodal posterior distribution: A mixture of two multivariate normals.
+Details of this experiment are presented in \autoref{sec:experimentaldetails}.

+In \autoref{fig:masegosa_mixture_2comp}, we show the predictive models learned by training with \elbo, \pactwot, and \pacm.
+Similar to \autoref{fig:toy_experiments}, we find that \elbo\ consolidates all of its probability mass on the mean of the data, aiming to maximize the expected log-likelihood of the data (the average squared deviation between the predicted mean and observed data). \pactwot\ improves upon this slightly because the expected log-likelihood term is in tension with the variance term which tries to maximize the difference in log-likelihood between different samples of the model.

-Instead of visualizing the histogram of samples from the predictive model, we instead draw 1000 samples from the posterior.
+Though we find that \pactwot\ does a much better job of predicting the data than \elbo\ (measured by the KL Divergence between the predictive model and the true generative model), this result is not obvious from looking at \autoref{fig:toy_experiments} and \autoref{fig:masegosa_mixture_2comp}.
+In order to make this result more clear, instead of visualizing the histogram of samples from the predictive model, we instead draw 1000 samples from the posterior.
 For each posterior sample, we show the predicted mean of the output distribution as a function of $x$.
 Effectively, we want to see two curves tracing each mode in the output data.
 We show the results in \autoref{fig:masegosa_functions}.
 For a 1 component model, we find that \pactwot\ places most of the probability mass on the mean, with tails that can be seen reaching toward the modes.
 However, we find that there are relatively few samples from the model which track any mode in the data.
 For a 2 component model, we find that there are proportionally more samples which track each of the modes, but these are still much less frequent than samples which merely follow the mean in the data.
 For reference, the peak probability density for samples near the data is roughly 30 times less than the density at the mean.
 This is better than \elbo\ which places all of its probability near the mean.
 It is also worse than \pacm, for which the 1 component model only has very few samples which fall away from either of the modes, and for which the 2 component model only has samples at each mode.